pcoet/pcoet.github.io/docs/index.md

 This site is a side project where I write about programming, web development, open source tools, and related topics.
-Most of the content is technical, though I occasionally share thoughts on writing or culture.

-To learn more about me and about this project check out the [about](about.md) page.
+Most of the content is technical, though I occasionally share my thoughts on writing and culture.
+To learn more about me and about the project, check out the [about](about.md) page.

 ## Featured content